dsmithGeorgianc/DacorieSmith.AIDI1002.FinalProject/README.md

 ## Repository Overview
 -----------------------

-This repository contains the code for the paper "Quantifying Stereotypes in Language", accepted for publication at EACL 2024.
+This repository contains modifiy code based on for the paper "Quantifying Stereotypes in Language", accepted for publication at EACL 2024.

 ## Dataset
 ------------